salva/fastdbfs/README.md

 `fastdbfs` is an interactive command line client for Databricks DBFS API with the aim of being fast, friendly and feature rich.

-`fastdbfs` is still a work in alpha state and anything may change at this point.
-Also, you should expect bugs and even data corruption or data lost at times.
+`fastdbfs` is still in alpha state.
+Anything may change at this point.
+You should expect bugs and even data corruption or data lost at times.

 Comments, bug reports, ideas and patches or pull requests are very welcome.